Big Map–Cartographic Perspectives review

-(When “Big Map” came out I got a call from a writer who was both a music fan and wrote for a cartographic periodical.
+(When “Big Map” came out I got a call from a writer who was both a music fan and writer for a cartographic periodical.
 It was a fun interview.)

 Reviewed by David DiBiase, Penn State University